yeungsammy2002/TCPP000-CPP_Tutorials/001-Bo_Qian/C01g-Advanced_CPP.md

 };
 ```

-# 24 - 4:49

 ### Code Reuse - Composition is Better than Inheritance
-1. Less code coupling between reused code and reuser of the code
+1. Composition has less code coupling between the reused code and reuser of the code.
+Inheritance implies more code coupling between the child class and the parent class.
+The reasons are:
-2.
+   - The child class automatically inherits ALL the parent class's public members.
+So whether you like it or not, the child class's interface is bloated with the parent class's interface.
+However, with the ***composition***, you can pick the things that you want to use and bring that into your interface.
+   - The child class can access parent class's protected members.
+In other words,